When you buy through our links, we may earn an affiliate commission.

 - Select “Sign In.”

-- Tap on “Discover Devices.”
-Your Blink cameras will automatically connect with your Alexa account.
+- Press “Discover Devices.”
+Your Blink cameras should automatically connect to your Alexa account.

 Creating an Alexa Routine

 Alexa Routines help provide complete home protection by linking your Blink and Ring devices.

 For example, you can create an Alexa Routine that turns on your Ring Floodlight Cam and starts recording from your Ring Doorbell when your Blink Outdoor Camera detects motion.

 Here’s how you can set up an Alexa Routine after enabling the Ring and Blink Skills in the Alexa app:

 - Select “Routines.”